google/wasefire/book/src/applet/prelude/button.md

 {{#include button1.rs:leak}}
 ```

 Finally, we just endlessly wait for callbacks.
-This step will eventually not be
+This step is optional: waiting
-needed.
-Waiting for callbacks indefinitely will be the implicit behavior when
+for callbacks indefinitely is the implicit behavior when `main` exits.
+In some
-`main` exits, in which case `main` can be seen as a callback setup procedure.
+way, `main` can be seen as a callback setup procedure.
+The
-The `scheduling::wait_for_callback()` function puts the applet to sleep until a
+`scheduling::wait_for_callback()` function puts the applet to sleep until a
 callback is scheduled and `scheduled::wait_indefinitely()` is just an infinite
 loop around `wait_for_callback()`.